 Dates and Times

-Date and Time calculations use Epoch Unix timestamps which are represented as a number, specifically the number of milliseconds since Jan 01 1970 (UTC).
-Meaning when calculating the difference between times you will need to divide the result in order to get the increment of time your are looking for.
-For example in Example 1 below, the result is measured in hours, so the difference between the end and start times is divided by 3,600,000 (the number of milliseconds in 1 hour).
+Date and Time calculations use Epoch Unix timestamps, which are represented as a number, specifically the number of milliseconds since Jan 01 1970 (UTC).
+Meaning when calculating the difference between times, you will need to divide the result in order to get the increment of time you are looking for.
+For example, in Example 1 below, the result is measured in hours, so the difference between the end and start times is divided by 3,600,000 (the number of milliseconds in 1 hour).

 Getting Help